 DEMAT Central Team

-Andrew Read - Director of Diocese of Ely and DEMAT CEO
+Andrew Read - Director of Diocesan Education and DEMAT CEO

 Andrew has Cambridge degrees in education and education management, and has taught, led, and managed in all phases, and has 12 years’ experience leading Ofsted inspections.
 A staunch believer in formulating practice from evidenced based research, he has had extensive involvement in higher education, and is an established author.
 In the last decade he has acted as an advisor to government, provided management support to 80+ local authorities/academy groups, worked directly with more than 5000 schools, spent a decade serving as a director within the commercial sector, is a past and current trustee for numerous charitable trusts, and has been a governor in a number of schools of different phases.
 Andrew lives near Cambridge with his teaching wife and a young son.
 Andrew is designated as Accounting Officer of DEMAT in his role as Chief Executive Officer, as well as undertaking the role of Director of Education for the Diocese of Ely.
 Above all else Andrew is a passionate campaigner for the rights of all children to a good education, regardless of location, circumstance or religion.